VladimirOscanoaC/VladimirOscanoaC/README.md

 <!-- **_About me_** -->

-🎓 Computer Scientist | Software Developer
+## 👨‍💻 Computer Scientist | Software Developer

-I hold a Bachelor’s degree in Scientific Computing and specialize in Scientific Computing and Front-End Development.
-Currently, I work as a software developer at a state-owned company, where I apply my expertise to develop innovative and efficient solutions.
+I hold a **Bachelor’s degree in Scientific Computing** and specialize in **Scientific Computing and Front-End Development**.
+Currently, I work as a **software developer at a state-owned company**, where I apply my expertise to develop **innovative and efficient solutions**.

-Passionate about problem-solving, algorithm optimization, and user-centered development, I am continuously expanding my knowledge in front-end and back-end technologies.
-I thrive on building impactful, creative, and high-performance applications, always seeking to deliver value through innovation, fresh ideas, and collaboration.
+Passionate about **problem-solving, algorithm optimization, and user-centered development**, I am continuously expanding my knowledge in **front-end and back-end technologies**.
+I thrive on **building impactful, creative, and high-performance applications**, always seeking to deliver value through **innovation, fresh ideas, and collaboration**.

 ## My Skills Include